Sewer56/discord-rpc-csharp/README.md

 - Targets .NET 7.0 and above.
 - Uses System.Text.Json & Source Generation.  (no Newtonsoft)
-- Compatible with Assembly Trimming.
+- Compatible with Assembly Trimming.  (no guarantees though!)
 - Not extensively tested, no compatibility guarantees.

 # Discord Rich Presence